Hunan Agricultural University: Academics

 HUNAU offers 69 bachelors, 101 masters and 52 doctorate degree programs.
 Also, it contains 7 postdoctoral research institutes, 1 national research center and 3 national engineering laboratories.

 There are 1198 full-time faculty, including 3 fellows of Chinese Academy of Engineering, 226 doctoral advisors, 432 master advisors, 234 professors and 515 associate professors.
 Among them, 4 were awarded the title of National Outstanding Experts.
-The university also participates in Changjiang Scholars Program, 100 Talents Program and Recruitment Program of Global Experts.
+The university also participates in the Changjiang Scholars Program, 100 Talents Program and Recruitment Program of Global Experts.

 Since the ninth five-year plan, HAU has been awarded 182 prizes, 13 of them were the national prizes, 169 were ministerial or provincial level prizes.
 In recent years, the university has undertaken over 145 research projects at national level and 918 projects at provincial level.

 In 2007, the university had 16 enterprises of sole proprietorship or proprietorship.
 The total fund is 40 million RMB, and the annual income reaches 109 million RMB.

 Rankings and reputation

-The Academic Ranking of World Universities, also known as ShanghaiRanking, placed HAU # 901-1000th globally.
+As of 2023, the Academic Ranking of World Universities, also known as ShanghaiRanking, placed HAU # 801-900th globally.
 Hunan Agricultural University is ranked # 113 in China, # 293 in Asia and # 1060 th globally by the U.S. News & World Report Best Global University Ranking.
-The university ranked #1109 in the world and #161 in China by the Center for World University Rankings 2022/23.
-The university ranked # 971 in the world out of nearly 30,000 universities worldwide by the University Rankings by Academic Performance 2021–2022.
+The university ranked #971 in the world and #171 in China by the Center for World University Rankings 2025.
+The university ranked # 809 in the world out of nearly 30,000 universities worldwide by the University Rankings by Academic Performance 2023–2024.

-As of 2021, Hunan Agricultural University was ranked 679th by SCImago Institutions Rankings among research universities around the world.
-The 2022 CWTS Leiden Ranking ranked Hunan Agricultural University at # 1031 in the world based on their publications for the period 2017–2020.
+The 2024 CWTS Leiden Ranking ranked Hunan Agricultural University at # 840 in the world based on their publications for the period 2019–2022.

-Overall, Hunan Agricultural University was ranked among the top 1200 universities worldwide according to several major international universities rankings.
+Overall, Hunan Agricultural University was ranked among the top 1100 universities worldwide according to several major international universities rankings.